 Strengthening Our Defenses

-News about 2019-nCoV, the virus that causes a flu-like respiratory illness, is encouraging us to keep our “social distance” from each other; to limit travel, work from home, and to only venture out if necessary.
+News about SARS CoV-2, the virus that causes a flu-like respiratory illness, is encouraging us to keep our “social distance” from each other; to limit travel, work from home, and to only venture out if necessary.
 The overabundance of caution is due to this strain of the coronavirus being a “novel” virus in humans – meaning there is no vaccine or cure and experts cannot predict with certainty how contagious it is or how the disease progresses once a person is infected.

 Health professionals speculate that the virus probably originated in a bat population in eastern China and mutated to infect a human host, quickly spreading around the globe.
 But how does this happen and why is the coronavirus any different from the flu?